Cheer For Chimichurri Sauce

 Instructions

-• Add all of the ingredients in a food processor
+• Add all of the ingredients in your food processor container.

-• Turn the processor on high, half way through the mixing, scrape down the sides and continue processing until smooth (about two minutes)
+• Turn the processor on high halfway through the mixing, scrape down the sides, and continue processing until smooth (about two minutes).
+Sometimes, you'll have to scrape it down a few times.

 See all my favorite tools and gift ideas at my Amazon Store page!Check out Elaine’s Amazon Store!